 Protesters Flood DTLA Streets Demanding Freedom For Iran And Rights For Iranian Women

-Protesters flooded downtown L.A. streets Saturday in the largest of growing protests here over the death of Masha Amini, 22, and others fighting for women's rights in Iran.
+Protesters flooded downtown L.A. streets Saturday in the largest of growing protests here over the death of Mahsa Amini, 22, and others fighting for women's rights in Iran.

 Marchers shouting "Free Iran" and carrying flags and homemade signs filled a route as far as the eye could see, beginning at Pershing Square and ending at City Hall .